Investor warns Britain's top firms not to ignore pay revolts

-Legal & General Investment Management (LGIM) manages 853 billion pounds ($1.13 trillion) in assets and is one of the leading investors in most UK companies due to its many index-tracking products.
+Legal & General Investment Management (LGIM) manages 853 billion pounds in assets and is one of the leading investors in most UK companies due to its many index-tracking products.

 Any large voting opposition to pay proposals - greater than 20 percent - "should not be ignored", LGIM said.